Regular Expression Short-Answer question type

 Inserting RegExp sub-questions in Cloze type questions

-For Moodle 4.x a new multianswer question type (accepting RegExp sub-questions) is available on my GitHub.
-Please note that that question type will accept as sub-questions the same question types as the original Moodle multianswer question type (SHORTANSWER, MULTICHOICE, NUMERICAL).
+Please note that that question type will accept as sub-questions the same question types as the original Moodle multianswer question type (SHORTANSWER, MULTICHOICE, NUMERICAL) plus the REGEXP question types.

 See the documentation here: Embedded Answers (Cloze) with Regexp question type